pattyxombie/ping2pwn/writeups/tryhackme/blue.md

 ### Task 1: Recon
 The first request is to scan the machine.
 To do this we are going to use nmap to perform service version detection with the -sV option.
 This is going to probe the open ports.
-The command below will allow you to up your verbosity with -vv.
+The command below will allow you to up your verbosity with `-vv`.
 ```
 nmap -sV -vv --script vuln *target*
 ```